parthamehta123/rearc-airbnb-data-analytics-quest/README.md

 3. calendar.csv.zip: The calendar data set provides availability and price information for the total 2477255 active listings (as of 04/12/2022) in San Francisco for the next 12 months.
 Need to unzip it to CSV file.

-4. reviews.csv.gz: Detailed Review Data.

-5. listings.csv: Summary information and metrics for listings in San Francisco.

-6. reviews.csv: Summary Review data and Listing ID.

-7. neighborhoods.csv:	Neighborhood list for geo filter.
-Sourced from city or open source GIS files.

-8. neighbourhoods.geojson:	GeoJSON file of neighborhoods of the city.

 **Blog**

 1. A blog was written based on this project.
 The blog's link: https://medium.com/@parthamehta10/what-makes-people-choose-your-airbnb-home-300ec540a079